gaurav0116/gaurav0116/README.md

 # Hi there, I'm Gaurav 👋

-## I'm a Software Development Enthusiast & Final Year CS Student !!

-- 🌱 I’m Jr. Software Engineer
+- 🌱 I’m Software Engineer
 - 💻 I’m Working NodeJS & Build scalable web services
-- 🥅 Goals: Learn more about new technologys & tools
+- 🥅 Goals: Learn more about new technologies & tools
 - ⚡ Fun fact: I like to play Cricket & Volleyball | Traveling

 ### Connect with me: